 Why Choose us to Support Your Glaucoma Compensation Claim?

-If you believe that the late diagnosis or misdiagnosis of your glaucoma and / or delays in obtaining glaucoma treatment has resulted in permanent sight damage or even blindness, you could be entitled to make a compensation claim.
+If you believe that the late diagnosis or misdiagnosis of your glaucoma and / or delays in obtaining glaucoma treatment has resulted in permanent sight damage or even blindness, you could be entitled to make a misdiagnosis claim.

 Devonshires Claims’ medical negligence solicitors have experience in handling eye injury claims including those related to: